-While many individuals are planning a romantic getaway, picking out roses, or ordering fancy chocolates there are some whom are simply unable to do so.
+While many individuals are planning a romantic getaway, picking out roses, or ordering fancy chocolates, there are some who are simply unable to do so.
 Lindsay Holmes (2015) of the Huffington Post estimates that there are 350,000,000 people worldwide with depression.
 This is where Happymart: A Game about Depression and Relationships, comes in.

 Happymart is an interactive point and click game that teaches individuals about the warning signs and coping mechanisms involved with depression.
-You start out as a female character laying in bed.
-She arises and her coping meter falls from full and blue, to red and empty.
-A creature follows her around sucking the coping meter down until she ultimately needs to return to bed.
+You start out as a female character lying in bed.
+She arises, and her coping meter falls from full and blue, to red and empty.
+A creature follows her around, sucking the coping meter down until she ultimately needs to return to bed.

-With each decision the player makes her meter will either fill up or deplet.
+With each decision, the player makes her meter will either fill up or deplete.
 The ultimate goal is to get through a shopping list three times.
-However, making it to the grocery store is nearly impossible the first few days.
+However, causing it to the grocery store is nearly impossible for the first few days.
 As the player starts to understand what helps depression, then they can venture down the long path towards the market.

 This is where the coping mechanisms come into play.
-They aren’t simply there to help “win” the game, they teach players how to help the ones they love fight this horrible illness.
+They aren’t merely there to help “win” the game, they teach players how to improve the ones they love to fight this horrible illness.
 It teaches one how to be compassionate and not overbearing.
-Happymart also teaches those with depression that it’s okay to ask for help.
-Overall, Happymart did an amazing job at teaching individuals about depression.
+Happymart also explains those with depression that it’s okay to ask for help.
+Overall, Happymart did a fantastic job of teaching individuals about depression.